 Do you love pie?
 But you need a gluten free crust?
 This Sweet Gluten Free Pie Crust is the best.
 The flavor is great; it’s a bit sweet and nice and flaky.

-Don here, talking about gluten.
 Gluten is the stuff that makes bread and pastry dough stick together.
 When Lois discovered she was allergic to gluten, her taste for pie didn’t diminish.
 So we set off to find a Gluten Free Pie Crust recipe that worked as well as the traditional one.
-This recipe uses Bob’s Red Mill Baking Mix.
-It has the combination of gluten free flours that allows the mixture to become sticky enough to hold together when mixing and rolling.
+This recipe uses Bob’s Red Mill Gluten Free 1 to 1 Baking Flour.
+It has the combination of gluten free flours that allows the mixture to become sticky enough to hold together when mixing and making a pie shell.

 Do It By Hand

 The original Gluten Free Pie Crust recipe is based on one Lois found on A Little Insanity.
 Of course, having made hundreds of pies in my short life, I modified it—not the proportion of the ingredients but the method.
 Erika at A Little Insanity makes the crust using a stand mixer.
 The attachments for our mixer don’t reach far enough into the bowl for this small quantity.